- Planning Overview

 Following the Forest Heath Case (Save Historic Newmarket v.
 Forest Heath District Council) which created new case law on how to undertake Sustainability Appraisals, the Council asked the Inspector to delay the issuing of her final report to enable a review of Rochford District’s Sustainability Appraisal to be undertaken.
 The Planning Inspectorate accepted this request.

 The Council produced a draft review of the Core Strategy Sustainability Appraisal and comments were invited on this between 13 June and 11 July 2011.
 Following analysis of the comments received on the draft document, a final version was produced called ‘Core Strategy Sustainability Appraisal Addendum 2011’.
 The Core Strategy Sustainability Appraisal Addendum 2011 was then submitted to the Inspector on 26 July 2011.
-The draft and final versions of the Sustainability Appraisal Addendum, as well as comments received to the consultation, can be downloaded here.
+The draft and final versions of the Sustainability Appraisal Addendum, as well as comments received to the consultation, can be downloaded using this link.

 Implications of planning policy changes announced in the 2011 budget – April 2011